General contractor license requirements in 2024

 Builder's risk insurance

-Builder’s risk insurance protects you in case fire, vandalism, or a weather event damages a structure under construction.
+Builder’s risk insurance (also known as course of construction insurance) protects you in case fire, vandalism, or a weather event damages a structure under construction.

 Workers’ compensation insurance

 Most states require this policy for contractors and those in the construction business, even those without employees.
-Workers’ compensation insurance covers the costs of employees’ medical bills and reimburse them for lost wages, for work-related injuries and illnesses.
+Workers’ compensation insurance covers the costs of employees’ medical bills and reimburse them for lost wages, as well as work-related injuries and illnesses.

 Contractor’s tools and equipment insurance